Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Methodologies

-where $\boldsymbol{z}_i \in \{\boldsymbol{z}_{\text{TAV}, i}, \boldsymbol{z}_{\text{TA0}, i}, \boldsymbol{z}_{\text{T0V}, i}\}$, $\textrm{sim}(\cdot)$ refers to the dot product operation on two L2-normalized vectors, and $\phi_1(\cdot)$ is a non-linear layer with ReLU activation, serving as the contrastive head.
-The parameter $\tau_{1}$ represents the temperature, and $\mathbb{I}_{[\cdot]}$ is the indicator function, outputting 1 if and only if $j=i$, and 0 otherwise.
 By masking the video or audio modality with zero vectors, the model can focus on learning the implicit similarities in the shared modalities among positive pairs (i.e., text and video, text and audio, and text alone).
 This further encourages the model to capture intricate relationships and leverage complementary information across modalities.